Statistics of polymer extensions in turbulent channel flow: Results

-From PDF of $\muT$ for large $T$ we calculate the Cramer's function using Eq.~\ref{eq:cramer}.
+From the PDF of $\muT$ for large $T$ we calculate the Cramer's function using Eq.~\ref{eq:cramer}.
 We normalise $P(\muT)$ such that its integral over the range of $\muT$ is unity.
-For $T>T_{\rm exit}$ the Cramer's function $S(\mu)$ calculated at different times $T$ are found to be independent of $T$ as it should be.
-This is shown by the collapse of the Cramer's function calculated at different times for a fixed $\yplus = 62$ in Fig.~\ref{fig:cramer}.
+For $T>T_{\rm exit}$ the Cramer's functions $S(\mu)$ calculated at different times $T$ are found to be independent of $T$ as it should be.
+This is shown by the collapse of the Cramer's function calculated at different times for a fixed $\yplus = 62$ in Fig.~(\ref{fig:cramer}).
+This proves that the conjecture in \Eq{eq:cramer} hold true.
 Furthermore, the Cramer's function thus found is independent of $\yplus$.
-The connection between the Cramer's function and the PDF of end-to-end polymer distance was shown in Ref~\cite{bal+fux+leb00} for linear polymers and in Ref~\cite{che00} for nonlinear polymers.
-We discuss such relations in the next section where it will turn out to be useful to have an algebraic expression for the Cramer's function.
-To obtain such an expression we fit a polynomial function of the form
+The Cramer's function has earlier been calculated from DNS of two~\cite{bof+cel+mus03}- and three~\cite{bec+bif+bof+cen+mus+tos06} dimensional homogenous isotropic turbulence, turbulence in the presence of homogeneous shear~\cite{eck+kro+sch02}, and for hydromagnetic convection~\cite{kur+bra91}.
+This is the first time is has been calculated for a channel flow.